 If you are an Enhanced DC member or Life cover only member, life cover will continue to be provided throughout your leave, as will a pension to your spouse or civil partner provided you have completed at least six months' service with the company.
-If you are not an Enhanced DC member or Life cover only member, a lump sum equal to the balance of your account will be paid in the event of your death while on leave and no other benefits will be payable from the DC section.
+If you are a Basic auto-enrolment member, a lump sum equal to the balance of your account will be paid in the event of your death while on leave and no other benefits will be payable from the DC section.